 summary: "Error rate elevated (slow burn)"

-- Slow burn: Trending toward SLO breach, handle during work hours
+- Slow burn: you’re drifting toward an SLO breach over hours, deal with it during work time.

 # Service is down